csu-hci-projects/SP24-The-Perception-Connection-A-Study-On-Human-Perception-Of-Distance-In-Physical-Vs-Virtual-Spaces/README.md

 2. Do I need to work on the 3DTV setup and get that experiment working as well?
 I think it would interesting to compare it to the VR experiment since the FOV is so much smaller, but not sure if it's necessary given I'm a one-person team.
 3. What changes do I need to make to the structure of my experiments?
 (Again, full structure is laid out in the Methodology section of my paper).
 4. What edits / areas of improvement do I need on the paper thus far?
 Is there anything you'd reccomend fleshing out or staying away from?

+Final Submission
+Code and Experiment Overview Video -
+Final Presentation Video -

+Code - I chose to submit the entire Unity project files for the two Unity projects I used in my experiments.
+They can both be found here in this Google Drive folder - https://drive.google.com/drive/folders/1uLjCv_fl5yZG0rAE60a7TQRass4Q_iYY?usp=sharing.
+Instructions appear in the code video on downloading and setting up these Unity projects.